April 29, 2022

 National Foster Care Month 2022

-A silhouette of a girl against a sunset sky.
+Silhouette of a child with hair in a bun, looking away, against a sunset sky.

 May is National Foster Care Month.